Delgan/win32-setctime/README.md

 # win32-setctime
-A small utility to set file creation time on Windows
+A small Python utility to set file creation time on Windows